 Some dogs can have pineapple allergies, and eating too much can cause your dog to have diarrhea or other symptoms of stomach upset.
 Start with two to three small pieces and monitor your dog.
 Keep in mind, the smaller the dog, the smaller their digestive system, and so the less fruit you should feed them.

 Pineapple is a healthy and refreshing treat both you and your dog can enjoy.
 But you should always talk to your vet before adding any human food to your dog’s diet.
 Want to take your pet’s safety one step further?
-Consider investing in a dog insurance policy from MetLife Pet Insurance.1 All it takes is a small monthly payment to keep your pet happy and healthy.
-Get your free quote today.
+Consider investing in a dog insurance policy from MetLife Pet Insurance.1 Learn more about how pet insurance works, or kick-start your research with a free quote.